rm-rf-etc/runway/README.md

 ## Description

-Runway.js is a minimalist, tree-based, routing module, with the goal of continually improving in performance, wherever possible.
+Runway.js router module for node.js.
+It is a minimalist, tree-based, performance-oriented solution, intended to support large projects with many routes.

+The syntax is designed to be simplistic, uncluttered, and feature-rich.

 ## Features
 Route to any standard request event listener (any function which receives request and response objects, as per standard node.js convention).
-Group routes upon a base path and/or shared controller and route filters _(filters not implemented at the moment)_.
+Group routes upon a base path and/or shared controller and route filters.
 Use router.config({fail:yourFunc}) to override the default failure handler.
 Provide router.listener as the callback to the standard node.js httpServer request event and you're good to go.

 #### How it works: